cadence-day/docs/docs/features/privacy-security.md

 - Encryption keys stored only on your device
 - Even Cadence employees cannot read your notes
 - Securely backed up in encrypted form

-### Chat Conversations

-**What we collect:**
-- Your messages to Sage
-- Sage's responses
-- Conversation history

-**Why we collect it:**
-- Enable conversational context
-- Improve response quality
-- Let you review past insights

-**How it's protected:**
-- **End-to-end encrypted with AES-256**
-- Transmitted securely to OpenAI for processing
-- Never used to train AI models
-- You can delete chat history anytime

 ### Account Information